First Timer’s Guide to Eating Around Edinburgh, Scotland

 What better way to start your Edinburgh food adventure than with a hearty breakfast that will keep you fueled all day?
 The full Scottish breakfast is an institution.
 Sink your teeth into a hefty meal of tattie scones (potato bread), sausage, haggis, and black pudding.
 While it may seem like a lot to handle first thing in the morning, each component offers a unique taste and texture that perfectly complements the others.

 Don't be quick to pass on the haggis; we promise it's full of incredible flavors and spices.
 Surprisingly, it was our favorite part of the Full Scottish Breakfast!
 Alternatively, vegetable Haggis is an available twist on the traditional dish for vegetarians, incorporating lentils, oats, and a mix of spices.
-Our favorite full scottish breakfast in Edinburgh was at the Thistle Stop Cafe.
-It’s nothing fancy, but it’s the perfect easy location just steps away from the Edinburgh Castle.

 Coffee & Tea in Edinburgh